Updated on: December 5, 2024

 But I like that kids can’t bypass its restrictions.
 This is because Bark uses a VPN to route all internet traffic through its servers, effectively blocking other VPNs and proxies.
 It requires a secure device code to disable its VPN, so your kid can’t just uninstall the app by guessing your password.
 Bark also enforces rules in incognito mode, preventing access to restricted content through private browsing.

 Bark has a pretty good location-tracking feature.
-It shows your child’s location on a map in real-time (like Qustodio), gives you directions to your child’s current location, and lets you set up geofencing zones of up to 0.12 miles or 200 meters.
+It shows your child’s location on a map in real-time (like Qustodio), gives you directions to your child’s current location, and lets you set up geofencing zones.
 It also allows you to request a live check-in if the real-time tracking is too invasive, which is a decent solution for older kids.

-Bark offers 2 plans, including Bark Jr. and Bark Premium.
-Bark Premium includes all of the features mentioned above for $14.00 / month, whereas Bark Jr. ($49.00 / year) doesn’t have content monitoring, which makes it pretty useless for most parents.
-Both plans let you install the app on as many devices as you want, which is pretty generous, but there’s no money-back guarantee.
+Bark’s Premium plan includes all of the features mentioned above for $14.00 / month and lets you install the app on as many devices as you want, which is pretty generous, but there’s no money-back guarantee.

 Bottom Line:

 Bark is a non-invasive parental control app that monitors 30+ popular social media sites and other apps — it connects directly to your child’s accounts, and it sends alerts if it detects anything problematic.
-It also lets you block apps and sites, set rules that apply to specific time periods, see where your child is in real time on a map, and request a live check-in from your child.
-However, since it doesn’t let you see everything your child is doing online and doesn’t let you set time limits or create schedules, it’s more suitable for older kids that have more freedom online and don’t need as much supervision as kids who are still learning how to use the internet.
-There are 2 plans to choose from and a 7-day free trial, but there’s no money-back guarantee.
+It also lets you block apps and sites, set rules that apply to specific time periods, and see where your child is in real time on a map.
+However, since it doesn’t let you see everything your child is doing online and doesn’t let you set time limits or create schedules, it’s more suitable for older kids.
+There’s a 7-day free trial, but there’s no money-back guarantee.

 4. FamiSafe — Best for Older Kids (With Driving Safety Monitoring)